MediScribe/docjet-mobile/docs/current/ui-screens-overview.md

 ### HomeScreen
 - **Path**: `lib/features/home/presentation/screens/home_screen.dart`
 - **Purpose**: Main screen shown after authentication, serves as an entry point to app features
-- **Current State**: Placeholder implementation showing user ID
+- **Current State**: Implemented with navigation to JobListPage
 - **Key Features**:
   - Displays the authenticated user's ID
   - Contains a logout button in the app bar
+  - Includes a "Go to Jobs List" button that navigates to the JobListPage
-  - TODO: Will incorporate navigation to `JobListPage` and other features, including the planned `TranscriptionsPage`.
+  - Will incorporate navigation to other features in the future, including the planned `TranscriptionsPage`.

 ### TranscriptionsPage [WIP]
 - **Path**: `lib/features/home/presentation/pages/transcriptions_page.dart`